KelSolaar/sIBL_GUI/support/documentation/sphinx/source/resources/pages/components.rst

 -  **View Background Image …**: Views selected Ibl Sets background images in either the Internal Images Previewer or the application defined in the *Preview* component preferences.
 -  **View Lighting Image …**: Views selected Ibls Set lighting images in either the Internal Images Previewer or the application defined in the *Preview* component preferences.
 -  **View Reflection Image …**: Views selected Ibls Set reflection images in either the Internal Images Previewer or the application defined in the *Preview* component preferences.
--  **View Plates …**: Views selected Ibls Set plates images in either the Internal Images Previewer or the application defined in the *Preview* component preferences.
+-  **View Plate(s) …**: Views selected Ibls Set plates images in either the Internal Images Previewer or the application defined in the *Preview* component preferences.